jlevy/minify-tw-html/README.md

 ## For Anyone With Static HTML/CSS/JavaScript Pages

-Even if you'renot using tailwindf, it's also a convenenient CLI and Python library to wrap html-minifier-terser.
+Even if you're not using tailwind, it's also a convenenient CLI and Python library to wrap html-minifier-terser.
 If you're using Python, it can be added as a PyPI dependency to a project and used as a minification library from Python.